Well here it is – the long awaited “Part 2” to The Seven Deadly Sins of Wedding Guests. If you missed “Part 1”, get caught up by clicking here:

 If while reading this you’re thinking that I have gone overboard on telling people how to dress then I applaud you.
 Clearly this is not directed at you.
 You are a mature individual capable of dressing yourself for a wedding.
 But you probably haven’t been to as many weddings as I have.
 Trust me – this all needed to be said.

 I know that this all sounds harsh and you’re probably thinking that I’ve sailed one too many trips on the bitchy boat.
 And I’m okay with you thinking that.
-Because I’m here for the bride and for the groom and for their best day ever.
+Because I’m here for the couple and for their best day ever.
 If I have prompted you to think about what you might do to increase the happiness of the couple by simply behaving yourself and acting kindly then my job here is done!